delta-io/delta-sharing/PROTOCOL.md

 ```

 ### Timestamp Format
-Accepted timestamp format by a delta sharing server: `yyyy-[m]m-[d]d hh:mm:ss[.f...]`.
-The server will use its local time zone to parse the provided timestamp.
+Accepted timestamp format by a delta sharing server: in the ISO8601 format, in the UTC timezone, such as `2022-01-01T00:00:00Z`.

 ## API Response Format